Valley Stream Central High School District: Schools

-Middle schools
+The district operates four schools, all of them secondary schools.
+Two are 7-12 schools that have both junior high school and senior high school (grades 7-12): Valley Stream North High School and Valley Stream South High School (7–12).
+Valley Stream Central High School has only senior high school grades (10-12).
+Valley Stream Memorial Junior High School only has junior high school grades (7-9).

+Valley Stream Memorial Junior High School

-Valley Stream Memorial Junior High School is the district junior high school (grades 7–9).
+Valley Stream Memorial Junior High School is the sole junior high school-only campus (grades 7–9).
 Students attend classes from 7:50AM (Start of Period One) to 2:43PM (End of Period Nine) Most students go to Valley Stream Central High School when finished with their 9th grade year.
 The school offers many clubs and extracurricular activities in various interest fields such as art, academia, sports, and social fields.